aesalazar/AsteroidsWasm/readme.md

 ## General Notes

 All applications are written in Visual Studio so they can be launch simply by doing `Debug -> Start New Instance`.
+All are fully functional in terms of sound and keyboard support.

-Note that the Blazor and Wpf Core projects require Visual Studio 2019 or the latest Visual Studio Code to edit and compile; otherwise it can be done via Command Line.
+Note that the Blazor, WinForms and Wpf Core projects require Visual Studio 2019 or the latest Visual Studio Code to edit and compile; otherwise it can be done via Command Line.
+As of the time of this writing, Visual Studio 2019 (16.0.2) still does not support WinForms Core in its Designer Editor but does allow the files to be edited in code.

+Performance varies among the technologies with WinForms Core being the clear winner for desktop and Firefox for Blazor/Web.
+Wpf Core is a close second for desktop.

+## Xamarin Notes

 The Android application will need some additional configuration like any other Xamarin project, e.g. I test in an Oreo VM running on my dev machine.

-All applications are fully functional in terms sound and keyboard support.
-Performance varies among the technologies with the Wpf Core being the clear winner for desktop and Firefox for Blazor/Web.

-## Xamarin Notes

 There is no Xamarin iOS app at this point only because Apple does not allow development on non-macs (which is what I am on) without connected hardware.
 But there is no technical reason for it not to be possible.